 By following these simple steps , you should figure out what is causing your low boiler pressure , and why it continually keeps on dropping , in no time at all, before having to call a plumber out.
-Some of the fixes can be done by you , whilst others you may have to get a plumber or heating engineer out to look at your heating system.
+Some of the fixes can be done by you , whilst others you may have to get a plumber or heating engineer out to look at your heating system as you may have a boiler leak causing it to lose pressure.

 Boiler Pressure keeps dropping or continually low – Things to check